EdManDev/python_vid_audio_edit_code/README.md

 - Processing time depends on file size and system resources
 - Both scripts can run independently
 - Temporary filter files are automatically cleaned up

+Additional notes:
+- `utilities/convert_audio_to_22k_mono.py` requires `librosa` and `soundfile`.
+- If running on Windows, consider using WSL or ensure FFmpeg is on the PATH.